AbuSuudy/AZ-204/AZ-204/9) Event Grid/Notes.md

 ]
 ```

 *Cloud Events schema* which is cloud agnostic way to represent events.
 You could prevent breaking changes by adding versioning of your types if data payload changes.
-Cloud event C# SDK https://github.com/cloudevents/sdk-csharp

 ```json
 {